JanRombouts/dynamicswitches/README.md

 The demo files can be run from the command line using python *filename*

 Note: we use numpy, matplotlib, sympy and also the JITCODE, JITCDDE and JITCSDE packages for simulations.
 These need to be installed to run the demo files.
-Documentation for the JITCDE packages: https://jitcde-common.readthedocs.io/en/stable/
+Documentation for the JITC*DE packages: https://jitcde-common.readthedocs.io/en/stable/